Huntress (Helena Wayne): Publication history

 Staton also admitted that the character's costume was heavily inspired by the Black Cat.
 The title Huntress was borrowed from "relatively obscure Golden Age villainess" Paula Brooks.
 Helena's first appearance was in DC Super Stars #17 (November/December 1977), which told her origin, and then All Star Comics #69 (December 1977), which came out the same day, and revealed her existence to the Justice Society of America.
 She appeared in Batman Family #17-20 when it expanded into the Dollar Comics format for its last few issues.
 The bulk of her solo stories appeared as backup features in issues of Wonder Woman beginning with issue #271 (September 1980).
-These stories, almost all of which were written by Levitz and pencilled by Staton, tended to a noir style, with the Huntress typically combating street level crime rather than costumed supervillains.
+These stories, almost all of which were written by Levitz and pencilled by Staton, tended to a noir style, with the Huntress typically combating street-level crime rather than costumed supervillains.

-Following the character's death and erasure from history in Crisis on Infinite Earths #12 (1986), DC created a new Huntress (Helena Bertinelli), whose costume and weaponry are similar to that of Helena Wayne, and whose adventures were drawn by Staton.
+Following the character's death and erasure from history in Crisis on Infinite Earths #12 (March 1986), DC created a new Huntress (Helena Bertinelli) to serve as her successor.

-A trade paperback collection entitled The Huntress: Darknight Daughter was published in December 2006.
-It collects DC Super Stars #17 and stories from Batman Family #18 - 20, as well as the backup stories from Wonder Woman #271 - 287, #289 - 290 and #294 - 295.
-The cover art is drawn by Brian Bolland.

-Post-Crisis Earth-2 version

 Following 52 (2007), DC Comics superheroes' fictional world was newly established as a collection of 52 parallel-world "universes".
-An alternate rebooted version of the Helena Wayne character now resides on "Post-Crisis" Earth-2 and has appeared in Justice Society of America (vol. 3) in issues set on the parallel world of Earth-2.
+An alternate rebooted version of the Helena Wayne character now resides on post-Crisis Earth-2 and has appeared in Justice Society of America (vol. 3) in issues set on the parallel world of Earth-2.

+A new Helena Wayne is reintroduced following DC's Flashpoint (2011) crossover in The New 52 reboot as part of a storyline where she and Power Girl are refugees from the world featured in the comic book Earth 2 (2012–2015), taking the name Helena Bertinelli as her alias on Earth 1.
+Together they headline the series Worlds' Finest.
+The character is later featured in the storyline of the multiverse crossover event Convergence and the Earth 2 follow-up series Earth 2: Society (2015–2017), in which she takes over her father's title as Batman.
+She isn't seen again following Doomsday Clock (2017–2019) which reversed some of the Flashpoint event's changes to the timeline.

+Following the Dark Nights: Metal crossover, another incarnation of Helena Wayne is introduced by Geoff Johns as Batman and Catwoman's time travelling daughter from the future in the pages of The New Golden Age (2022–2024) and Justice Society of America (vol. 4) (2023–2024), in which she supports the JSA to defeat Per Degaton but becomes stranded in the past after her future timeline is erased.
+She supports the team by helping them recruit villains to their ranks who became heroes, hoping to accelerate their paths to reform.
+In the series' conclusion, she travels with the Legion of Super-Heroes to the 31st century, where she joins that era's incarnation of the Justice Society.